syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-for-nested-groups.md

 {% highlight vb.net %}

-'Opens the template document.
+'Opens the template document

 Dim document As New WordDocument("Template.docx")

-'Gets the data from the database.
+'Gets the data from the database

 Dim conn As New OleDbConnection("Provider=Microsoft.Jet.OLEDB.4.0;Data Source=" + dataBase)

 conn.Open()

-'ArrayList contains the list of commands.
+'ArrayList contains the list of commands

 Dim commands As ArrayList = GetCommands()

-'Executes the mail merge.
+'Executes the mail merge

 document.MailMerge.ExecuteNestedGroup(conn, commands)